chazingtheinfinite/intro-to-data-science/project-ideas/README.md

 While these types of projects are common, it is important that your project answers a number of new questions and does not repleat previous work.
 Listed below are a number of potential projects you and your group may select from for your course project.
 These may also help inspire your own project ideas.
 The following projects are typically organized such that only one group may complete the project and therefore they may be claimed on a first-come-first-served basis.
 As metioned, please be sure to fully research your selected project idea before settling on it.

----

 ## Structured Project Ideas

 The following subsections describe several structured projects that students are welcome to consider and fully research them for project feasability before commiting to one of these ideas.

+---

-### Web Scraping Crypto Currency Prices to Explore what Makes certain Coins Appealing
+## Project 1: Web Scraping Crypto Currency Prices to Explore what Makes certain Coins Appealing

 Recommended for:
  - Students interested in acquiring and analyzing financial data